jorio/Bugdom/README.md

 The first release of this port used a custom fork of [Quesa](https://github.com/jwwalker/Quesa) for rendering.
 Bugdom has switched to a tailor-made renderer as of version 1.3.1.

+A port of the sequel is also available: [Bugdom 2](https://github.com/jorio/Bugdom2).

 ## Documentation

 - [BUILD.md](BUILD.md) — How to build on macOS, Windows or Linux.